mozilla/MozDef/docs/source/code.rst

 ::

 class message(object):
     def __init__(self):
-          '''register our criteria for being passed a message return a dict with fieldname:None to be sent anything with that field return a dict with fieldname:Value to be sent anything with that field/value return a string to be sent anything with any field matching that string evaluated as a regex. set the priority if you have a preference for order of plugins to run.
+        '''register our criteria for being passed a message as a list of lower case strings or values to match with an event's dictionary of keys or values set the priority if you have a preference for order of plugins to run.
            0 goes first, 100 is assumed/default if not sent
         '''

-          rdict = dict()
-          rdict['details'] = dict()
-          rdict['details']['sourceipaddress'] = None
-          rdict['details']['destinationipaddress'] = None
-          self.registration = rdict
+        self.registration = ['sourceipaddress', 'destinationipaddress']
-          self.priority = 1
+        self.priority = 20

 Message Processing